 I ENVIRONMENTAL AWARENESS

 The environmental impact of modern shipping has long been acknowledged to be a negative externality of the industry.
 However, it is only in relatively recent times that efforts – both state-driven and voluntary – have been focused on actively mitigating or reducing these negative effects.
-New regulations, primarily emanating from the United Nations' International Maritime Organization (IMO), have been introduced to address aspects such as oil pollution risk, waste disposal and emissions.
+Regulations, primarily emanating from the United Nations' International Maritime Organization (IMO), have been introduced to address aspects such as oil pollution risk, waste disposal and emissions.
 The rise of environmental regulation has highlighted the need for operators to maximise efficiency to maintain competitiveness.
-Although compliance is an administrative and financial burden, the received wisdom is that regulations are a necessary step towards the long-term sustainability of the industry.
+Although compliance is an administrative and financial burden, it is generally accepted that regulations are a necessary step towards the long-term sustainability of the industry.

 i Annex I – oil